- Unavailable at this time.

 Are the Apartments furnished?

-Only the Village Apartments are furnished.
+Only the Market Square North and East Apartments are fully furnished.
 If you live in any other complex, you will have to supply your own furniture.

-- The Corner and the Village have laundry facilities on site.
+- The Corner and the Market Square apartments have laundry facilities on site.

 Do the Apartments have Internet or cable?